23 Kitchen Pantry Ideas for All Your Storage Needs

-Floor-to-ceiling cabinetry provides a multitude of space to store your kitchen essentials.
+Floor-to-ceiling cabinetry provides plenty of space to store your kitchen essentials.
 A tall cabinet with shelves at different heights makes it easy to store various groceries just steps away from where meals are prepared.
-This easy access pantry matches the dark-stained lower cabinets, keeping the kitchen's look cohesive.
+This easy-access pantry matches the dark-stained lower cabinets, keeping the kitchen's look cohesive.

 Keep all your food in the same area for quick, easy access.
 A tall pullout pantry acts as an extension of the refrigerator, consolidating dry goods and cold-food storage into one area of the kitchen.
 The narrow cabinet slides out to reveal long shelves for a lot of storage in a little space.

 Smart storage and efficient use of space is essential with a small pantry.
 Try portioning snacks into bags and food storage bins for easy access.
 Cereal, pasta, and other dry foods can be emptied into clear plastic bins for easy recognition.
-An over-door shelf provides extra storage without having to cram too many items on each shelf.
+An over-door wire rack ($34, Target) provides extra storage without having to cram too many items on each shelf.

-A minimalist style often creates a crisp and organized look.
 With the pantry door open more often than not, organization and a neat presentation is essential.
 A wooden wine rack immediately gives off a sophisticated and orderly look.
-The pantry looks clean and presentable with intentional placement of food, appliances, and cookware on clean white shelves.
+This walk-in pantry looks clean and presentable with intentional placement of food, appliances, and cookware on clean white shelves.